BurningPho3nix/rpm-fusion-flathub-setup-Fedora-36-37-38/README.md

 add these lines below "skip_if_unavailable=True":

-#enables dnf to search for the fastest mirrior available, some people found it to be slower with this on sometimes, disable it when you feel like it slows dnf down
+#enables dnf to search for the fastest mirrior available

 fastestmirror=True